By: Scott Way

 It took a full 85 days for Ballestero to reach his home port of Mar del Plata in Argentina, and while he missed his father's birthday he did arrive just in time for Father's Day.
 Upon entering the port, he was tested for COVID-19 and cleared.
 Exhausted but ecstatic, Juan Manuel had completed an epic journey to get back home.

-You can follow along with Juan Manuel's adventures on Instagram, including some great footage of his trip, HERE.
+You can follow along with Juan Manuel's adventures on Instagram.

 You can also catch a great interview with Juan Manuel to hear his side of the adventure below: